2020 Ford 7.3L Dyno Results – Stage 1

 Before we start we want to talk about our baseline of a stock engine that's only modifications are:

-- Use of Dynamometer headers as opposed to the stock exhaust manifolds.
+- Use of Ultimate headers that are for a FoxBody Mustang as opposed to the stock exhaust manifolds.

 - Use of electric water pump.